 U.S. and Canadian sales to date for “The Hobbit” total $263.8 million.

 “Les Miserables,” based on Victor Hugo’s novel, took in $16.1 million in its second weekend of release to place fourth.
 The film from Comcast’s Universal Pictures features Hugh Jackman, Russell Crowe, Anne Hathaway and Amanda Seyfried in a musical drama set amid the social and political turmoil of 19th century France.

 Jackman plays Jean Valjean, a reformed ex-convict who has been sought for years by the policeman Javert, played by Crowe, after he violated parole.
 Hathaway is the ill-fated Fantine, while Seyfried is her daughter, Cosette.

 The family comedy “Parental Guidance” from News Corp.’s Fox Film, collected $10.1 million to finish in fifth place.
 The film stars Billy Crystal and Bette Midler as a couple who must care for their unruly grandchildren.

 “Promised Land,” starring Matt Damon, expanded to more screens, taking in $4.3 million and placing 10th.

 Damon plays an energy company salesman who is hired to persuade small farmers to lease their land to an energy company for fracking, a process of using water and chemicals to force oil or gas from rock formations.
 The film, distributed by Comcast Corp.
-(CMCSA)’s Focus Features, also features Frances McDormand, Hal Holbrook and John Krasinski.
+(CMCSA:US)’s Focus Features, also features Frances McDormand, Hal Holbrook and John Krasinski.

 “Zero Dark Thirty,” director Kathryn Bigelow’s account of the hunt for Osama bin Laden, took in $2.8 million after expanding to 60 locations from five.
 The film is scheduled to begin running in about 2,400 theaters starting Jan.
 11.